The award-winning food stylist, cookbook author, and host of Catbird Cottage shares her approach to cooking, plating, and eating with others.

 “I prefer to have the food on its own table so people can serve themselves, especially during the holiday season,” says Melina.
 “I spend time choosing the perfect serving utensil for each dish—something beautiful that feels good in the hand, but most importantly serves its function.
 A large, shallow serving spoon will be perfect for getting every bit of mashed potatoes onto a plate, but two-handed salad servers aren’t a good choice if there’s no room for guests to set their plate down.”

-“Holidays involve a lot of brown food, which always benefits from a final flourish,” says Melina.
+“Holidays involve a lot of brown food, which always benefits from a final flourish,” says Melina about plating food.
 “That may look like pomegranate arils sprinkled atop roasted sweet potatoes for added brightness and crunch.
 Or, it may be a scatter of fresh herbs like parsley and tarragon for enlivening freshness and color.”

 “If you're serving your guests, don’t overcrowd their plates,” she continues.
 “Create a concise flow of elements—a beautiful dollop of this, a spoonful of that.
 If people fall in love with the food, they can always go back for more.”